2012 Texas State Bobcats football team

 The 2012 Texas State Bobcats football team represented Texas State University–San Marcos in the 2012 NCAA Division I FBS football season.
-The Bobcats were led by head coach Dennis Franchione, in his second year, and played their home games at Bobcat Stadium.
+The Bobcats were led by head coach Dennis Franchione, in his fourth overall year, and played their home games at Bobcat Stadium.
 This was Texas State's only season as members of the Western Athletic Conference.
 Texas State joined the Sun Belt Conference for all sports in 2013–14.
 It was the second year of their transition from the FCS to the FBS, so they were not eligible to win the WAC regular season title or participate in a bowl game until 2013.
 They finished the season 4–8, 2–4 in WAC play to finish in fifth place.

 Before the season

 Recruiting

 29 recruits signed on, committed, or transferred to play for the 2012 Texas State roster.

 Maroon-Gold Spring Game

-The Maroon-Gold Spring Game was held March 31, 2012 at 2:00 PM.
+The Maroon-Gold Spring Game was held March 31, 2012 at 2:00 p.m..
 Unlike other spring games where the first and third team usually combine and face the second and fourth teams, Texas State determined their teams through a Coaches Players Draft held on March 28.

 The Gold team was chosen by Thaddeus Watkins, Tyler Arndt, Chase Harper, Darryl Morris, and Joplo Bartu while the Maroon team was chosen by Adley Eshraghipour, Shaun Rutherford, Marcus Curry, Brian Lilly, Jason McLean, and Isaiah Battle.
 These 11 players, along with Jordan Norfleet, are expected to comprise the Texas State Leadership Council for the 2012 season and will serve as captains throughout the season.
 The Maroon team was coached by Craig Naivar, Dennis Darnell, Jeff Conway, Mike Hudson, Dennis Porterfield, Wesley Condra, Jeff McKinley, and Vincent Ibewnike.
 The Gold team was coached by Mike Schultz, Brad Franchione, Jason Johnson, Rueben Vaughn, Jason Washington, Kyle Tatum, John Reid, Ron Woodard, and Eddie Veyran.
 Head coach Dennis Franchione would join the Texas State radio play-by-play team of Brant Freeman and Bill Culhane on KTSW for the game so he could evaluate his players from the press box area.